Uni2D: A Universal Machine Learning Interatomic Potential for Two-Dimensional Materials: Methodology

 \subsection{Training Process}

 To ensure reliable evaluation of model performance, the dataset was divided into training, validation, and test sets in a 90\%, 5\%, and 5\% ratio, respectively.
-For the training of the ML-IAP model, the loss function used is defined as:
+For the training of the Uni2D model, the loss function is defined as:

-The function $\ell(\cdot)$ represents the Huber loss, with $e$ denoting the energy per atom, $f$ the force vector for each atom, and $\sigma$ the stress obtained from the ML-IAP model.
+The function $\ell(\cdot)$ represents the Huber loss with a parameter $\delta = 0.01$, with $e$ denoting the energy per atom, $f$ the force vector for each atom, and $\sigma$ the stress obtained from the Uni2D model.
 The hyper-parameters $\omega_e$, $\omega_f$, and $\omega_\sigma$ are assigned values of 1.0, 1.0, and 0.1, respectively.
-The model is optimized using the Adam optimizer\cite{Kingma2014AdamAM}, with an initial learning rate of 0.001 that decays according to a cosine schedule, reaching 1\% of its original value after 100 epochs.
-The training procedure is performed 200 epochs with a batch size of 64, utilizing NVIDIA 4090D GPU for computation.
+The model is optimized using the Adam optimizer\cite{King014AdamAM}, with an initial learning rate of 0.001 that decays according to a cosine schedule, reaching 1\% of its original value after 100 epochs.
+The training procedure is performed for 200 epochs with a batch size of 64, utilizing an NVIDIA 4090D GPU for computation.